Mr. Peter Hayden: History

 In August 2019 Svart Records announced that PHs's fifth album Osiris Hayden will be released on 1 November on vinyl and CD.
 First single Justified was released on 30 August.
 On 4 October second single Origo was released and previewed by Decibel Magazine: "PH take in, twist about, fold over, and plot anew jazz, rock, metal, ambient, and others as a way to map out their next steps, whether its by song, such as “Origo,” or by album, Osiris Hayden."
 In 2020 all tours and festival appearances supporting the album release were canceled or rescheduled and band moved back to studio to work on their next album.

 In April 2021 as part of Roadburn Festival's online edition it was announced that the band would be moving on from using the PH-moniker and would begin working with Pelagic Records as enPHin.
 In March 2022 first piece of music under the ENPHIN moniker was released as Cut Flesh, first single from End Cut, was released on digital platforms.
 At the same time Pelagic Records announced that sixth album will be released in June.
 Two other singles were released during April and May, with latter The Non-returners accompanied with a music video.
-Reviews of End Cut noted groups' on going progress mentioning genres as experimental Rock, darksynth, electro-goth/-industria, triphop and electronic body music describing the new album.
+Reviews of End Cut noted groups' ongoing progress mentioning genres as experimental Rock, darksynth, electro-goth/-industria, triphop and electronic body music describing the new album.
+In June 2023 Pelagic Records released Re-cut a remix album based solely on End Cut material.
+Album featured Finnish electronic music artists, side projects and members of other Wastement-bands.